aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

 #### Option 1) Using the binary

-From this point you can just SCP the binary to a persistent storage on the switch (e.g. `/mnt/flash/`) and just configure the daemon and point it to `/mnt/flash/ocprometheus`
+From this point you can just SCP the binary to a persistent storage on the switch (for example, `/mnt/flash/`) and just configure the daemon and point it to `/mnt/flash/ocprometheus`

 #### Option 2) Install it as a swix